 The Dekay’s brownsnake occurs in forested regions and can be found in diverse habitats, including forests, wetlands, forest clearings, edge habitats and even urban areas.
 These snakes spend much of their time under logs, rocks, boards, leaves and other cover.
 They overwinter communally underground or in building foundations.

 Dekay’s brownsnakes breed in the spring soon after emerging from hibernation.
-Females incubate the fertilized eggs internally and give birth to three to 31 live young in late summer.
-The newborn snakes are about eight to 11 centimetres in length.
+Females incubate the fertilized eggs internally and give birth to five to 29 live young in late summer.
+The newborn snakes are about six to eight centimetres in length.

 These snakes are primarily nocturnal, though they may be active during the day as well.
 They eat a variety of invertebrates such as insects, slugs and earthworms, and occasionally small fish or amphibians.
 When threatened, brownsnakes may flatten themselves against the ground and release a foul-smelling musk if handled.